Curl/Bash code for Curl GET JSON ExampleThis Curl/Bash code snippet was generated automatically for the Curl GET JSON example.

 How to get JSON data with Curl?

-An example of getting JSON data using Curl from the server:
+The following is an example of getting JSON data using Curl from the server:

 How to get XML data using Curl?

-An example of getting XML data using Curl from the server:
+The following is an example of getting XML data using Curl from the server:

 How to get the content of an HTML page using Curl?

-An example of getting the content of an HTML page using Curl from the server:
+The following is an example of getting the content of an HTML page using Curl from the server: